Keep your home cozy and warm with DIY wood storm windows! Save money and say goodbye to heat loss with this step-by-step tutorial.

-Another Layer of Protection
+Additional Layer of Protection

 There’s one more thing I do after I install the wood storm windows.
-I use DAP Seal’ N Peel to seal the storm windows and the windows themselves.
+I use DAP Seal’ N Peel to seal the storm and primary windows.

 Here’s one word of caution.
 Seal ‘N Peel has a stinky, chemical smell.
 It’s best to use it in the early fall when it’s still warm enough to leave the doors open so the smell can escape.

 Here’s another word of caution.
 Don’t use Seal ‘N Peel to seal emergency exits!

 DIY Wood Storm Windows

 Get the FREE plan here (includes detailed instructions, measurements, and bonus tips)